Oberheim OB-X8 Analog Polyphonic Synthesizer

 While the vintage Oberheims are excellent sounding synths, they are

-practical for stage use due to its rudimentary programmer).
-I
+not practical for stage use due to its rudimentary

-program many Oberheim (and Memorymoog) sounds in my
+programmer).
+I was able to program many Oberheim (and Memorymoog)

-but by 2022 it was starting to show its age as it would occasionally
+2022 it was starting to show its age as it would occasionally crash

 Andromeda from the stage.
 But replacing the Andromeda was a